Lalu Muhammad Zohri

 Lalu Muhammad Zohri (born 1 July 2000) is an Indonesian track and field sprinter.
-He is the first Indonesian male to win any medal at the IAAF World U20 Championships by winning a gold medal in the 100m.
+He is the first Indonesian male to win a medal at the IAAF World U20 Championships by winning a gold medal in the 100m.
 He is the current holder of the Indonesian 100m and 200m national records, and is labelled the "fastest man in Southeast Asia".

-Biography
+Early life

-Zohri was born and raised in West Pemenang village of the Pemenang subdistrict in North Lombok Regency, on the eastern island of Lombok, in a house made of wood and woven bamboo.
+Zohri was born on July 1, 2000 and raised in West Pemenang village of the Pemenang subdistrict in North Lombok Regency, on the eastern island of Lombok, in a house made of wood and woven bamboo.
 He is the youngest of four children.
 His mother died when he was in elementary school, and his father died when he was 17.
 He couldn't even afford shoes, prompting him to train barefoot.
 He convinced his sister to lend him Rp 400,000 (21 Euros) so he could buy a pair of spikes for his meets, although this partly came from his allowance.
 He won the 100 m at the 2018 Asian Junior Athletics Championships in Japan in a time of 10.27 seconds.

+Career

-Zohri competed for Indonesia at the 2018 IAAF World U20 Championships in the 100 m.
+Zohri competed for Indonesia at the 2017 ASEAN School Games, participating in the men's 200 m and winning the silver medal with a time of 21.74.
+He then took part in the 2018 IAAF World U20 Championships in the 100 m.
 In the first round, he placed first with a time of 10.30 seconds.
 In semifinal 1, he placed second with a slightly better time at 10.24, behind World Youth 100m Record Holder and gold medal favorite Anthony Schwartz.
 He was drawn to lane eight in the final, which started less than three hours later.
 When the pistol fired, Zohri got a decent start, staying right behind Schwartz who led.
 He closed-in slowly at 60 metres, and in the last ten metres, he surged ahead of Schwartz to take the gold medal by a dip.
-His time of 10.18 seconds (+1.2 m/s) became an Indonesian junior record, just slightly different from Indonesian National Record at the time of 10.17 by Suryo Agung Wibowo at the 2009 Southeast Asian Games.
+His time of 10.18 seconds (+1.2 m/s) became an Indonesian junior record, just slightly different from Indonesian National Record at the time of 10.17 by Suryo Agung Wibowo at the 2009 SEA Games.

 Zohri was labeled as a national hero for his deeds; Indonesian President Joko Widodo ordered two cabinet ministers to arrange for his house to be renovated.
 Zohri is part of a contingent of high performing Indonesian athletes, coached by Harry Marra, a program designed to make Indonesia a competitive player in the international athletics scene.

 On home soil in the 2018 Asian Games, he reached the finals but placed seventh with a time of 10.20 seconds in the 100 m.
 He and his fellow athletes won a silver medal in the 4 × 100 m relay, Zohri was the second runner.